habpanel/habpanel/doc/index.md

 ## Additional features and settings

-Apart from the storage configuration discussed above, the settings screen contains several settings kept as part of the panel configuration (meaning they are set separately and can differ):
+Apart from the storage configuration discussed above, the settings screen contains several settings kept as part of the panel configuration (meaning they are set separately):

 | Setting | Description